-On your way into a co-op, prepare for a particularly invasive board approval process.
-The board can ask for pretty much anything and you can either comply or take your business elsewhere - there is no negotiating.
-We’ll address some common components of a board application later but for now, suffice it to say, co-op applications are more complex and take longer than those of condos.
+When you're buying a co-op, prepare for a particularly invasive approval process.
+The board can ask for pretty much anything and your choices are to comply or take your business elsewhere - there is no negotiating.
+We’ll address some common components of a board application later but for now, suffice it to say, co-op applications are more complex and take longer than a condo application.

 Subletting (a co-op’s term for renting) tends to be more restrictive in co-ops as you need to follow the building’s sublet policy and get board approval for each sublet.
-Sublet policies can vary from sublets being outright forbidden to no restrictions whatsoever.
+Sublets can be outright forbidden or have no restrictions whatsoever.
 Again, it depends on the specific co-op.
 Usually a co-op will require a shareholder to live in the unit for a period of time and/or restrict how often they can sublet their unit.

 Smaller Buyer Pool

 Between their stringent financial requirements and foreign buyers restrictions, fewer buyers can qualify to purchase a co-op.
 Fewer buyers means lower prices all else equal.
 This isn’t really a negative as it’s a positive when you're buying but it's still something to consider.

 Because of all the reasons above, co-ops cost less than condos.
 In very broad terms, we would say 20% to 30% less.
 This is without a doubt the #1 reason buyers end up choosing a co-op over a condo.